 - Stress avoidance.
 Filling out a bracket can be incredibly nerve-wracking.
-And most people aren’t mathematicians and engineers who have built sophisticated technology to identify the exact picks that maximize their odds to win.
+Most people aren’t mathematicians who built sophisticated technology to identify the exact picks that maximize their win odds.
 You may not want to invite geeks like us to your next Thursday Night Beer Bust, but we at least have the data and research to help you make confident bracket decisions.

 All this stuff has very real monetary value for a lot of people.
 If you’re a hotshot lawyer with a $500/hour price tag, it costs you like $127 in lost billable time just to go to the bathroom, never mind spending an entire afternoon on bracket research.

 Wrapping It Up